Neil Robinson (footballer, born 1957)

 Neil Robinson (20 April 1957 – 24 November 2022) was an English footballer who played as a defender or midfielder for Everton, Swansea City, Grimsby Town and Darlington.

 Career

 Robinson was born the youngest of a family of seven children (six boys, one girl), just 100 yards away from Everton Football Club's ground, Goodison Park, (in Spellow Lane, Walton Liverpool).
-He began his football career as an apprentice professional at Everton FC in April 1973, aged 16.
+He began his football career as an apprentice professional at Everton in April 1973, aged 16.
 He signed as a full-time professional for Everton one year later in April 1974.

 Robinson scored his only goal for Everton at Goodison Park in the last game of the 1977–78 season beating Chelsea 6–0.

-Robinson became a vegetarian at age 13 in 1970 and in 1980, age 23, he became a vegan and was reportedly the first vegan footballer to have played professionally.
+Robinson became a vegetarian at age 13 in 1970 and in 1980, age 23, he became a vegan and was reportedly the first vegan footballer to have played professionally in English football.
 In the 1981–82 season he became the first vegan to score in a top-flight match.

 Robinson was the Grimsby Town Player of the Year for 1985–86.